Entrepreneurs aren't just born — they're made. UND's Middleton School of Entrepreneurship

 Chief Operations Officer

-A degree in Entrepreneurship gives you the strategic skills you need, including:
+that gives you the strategic skills you need to succeed, including:

 Advanced Cell Training